softmatterlab/BRAPH-2-Matlab/tutorials/braph2/readme.md

 BRAPH-2 also offers:

-    - \textbf{Multilayer Graph Analysis}: Combine multiple modalities (e.g., structural and functional) into a \textit{multiplex} or \textit{multilayer} graph.
+    - **Multilayer Graph Analysis**: Combine multiple modalities (e.g., structural and functional) into a \textit{multiplex} or \textit{multilayer} graph.
-    - \textbf{Deep Learning Classification/Regression Pipelines}: Use adjacency matrices or graph measures as input to train neural networks and perform classification (e.g., patient vs.\ control) or regression (e.g., predict age).
+    - **Deep Learning Classification/Regression Pipelines**: Use adjacency matrices or graph measures as input to train neural networks and perform classification (e.g., patient vs.\ control) or regression (e.g., predict age).

 These pipelines follow similar steps but involve constructing a \textit{supra-adjacency} matrix (multilayer) or generating input features for neural networks.